 City, Merit, Popular… ‘ah yes.’
 I hear you cry, ‘the poverty spec models from Austin Rover, Vauxhall and Ford.
 And the first step on the ladder for budget concious motorists after a cheap car.

-These entry-level chariots of doom featured lovely plastic blanks where the wireless or cigar lighter should be, fixed back non reclining seats minus the headrests, and clad in wonderful vinyl.
-They all offered added misery when sitting in traffic on those long summer holiday drives to the coast, not even the crackly sound of National Radio One to take away the pain of looking at the the exposed painted metal inside the car – oh the horror!
+These entry-level chariots of doom featured lovely plastic blanks where the wireless or cigar lighter should be, fixed back non-reclining seats minus the headrests, and clad in wonderful vinyl.
+They all offered added misery when sitting in traffic on those long summer holiday drives to the coast, not even the crackly sound of BBC Radio One to take away the pain of looking at the the exposed painted metal inside the car – oh, the horror!

 But wait!
-Back in the halcyon days, when watching ITV didn’t make you want to throw a brick through the screen of your wood-effect ITT Trinitron 24in Colour set (ours was on castors too) to eleviate the drudgery of buying a base model car, the manufacturers (or even the dealers) produced their Special Editions.
+Back in the halcyon days, when watching ITV didn’t make you want to throw a brick through the screen of your wood-effect ITT Trinitron 24in Colour set (our’s was on castors too) to alleviate the drudgery of buying a base model car, the manufacturers (or even the dealers) produced their Special Editions.
 These added kudos and mystique to an erstwhile poverty spec car.